Sick leave in the United States: Minnesota

 Sandy Pappas speaking at an Earned Sick and Safe Time press conference with Peggy Flanagan.

 All employees are entitled to one hour of paid sick leave for every 30 hours worked and can accrue up to 48 hours per year.
 In Duluth, companies with at least 5 employees are required to give workers up to 40 hours of sick leave per year.
 In Minneapolis, employees who work more than 80 hours are guaranteed 48 hours of sick leave, if they work for a company with 6 or more employees.
 In St. Paul, employees who work more than 80 hours are entitled to up 48 hours a year.

 Mississippi

 Mississippi does not require paid sick leave and preempts local government from requiring it.

 Missouri

 Missouri does not require paid sick leave and preempts local government from requiring it.

 Montana

 Montana does not require paid sick leave.

 Nebraska

-Nebraska does not currently require paid sick leave.
-However, in 2024, voters approved a law to require businesses to provided paid sick days.
-This law will take effect in October 2025.
+Nebraska did not require paid sick leave until 2024, when voters approved a law to require businesses to provide paid sick days.
+This law was put into effect in October 2025.

+As of 2026, companies with 11 or more employees are required to give their employees sick leave.
+Workers earn one hour of paid sick leave for every 30 hours worked.
+Employers with 20 or more employees are required to allow said employees to accrue up to 56 hours a year, while employers with 11 to 19 employees only have to allow 40 hours a year.